 David Phillip Mullins is author of The Brightest Place in the World, a novel, and Greetings from Below, a story collection that won the Mary McCarthy Prize and the International Walter Scott Prize.
 He received fellowships from National Endowment for the Arts, Yaddo, and the Silver Pen Award from the Nevada Writers Hall of Fame.
 He is an associate professor at Creighton University.

 Todd Robinson.
 Emcee of main event.
 Todd Robinson is the author of Mass for Shut-Ins and has recently published poems in North American Review, The Pinch, I-70 Review, Hummingbird, and Hayden’s Ferry Review.
 He is an assistant professor in the Writer’s Workshop at the University of Nebraska at Omaha.

 Ted Wheeler is the author of three books, including the novels Kings of Broken Things (2017) and In Our Other Lives (March 2020).
 A graduate of Creighton’s MFA program, his short fiction is regularly featured in national magazines, and he has participated in literary events from Port Townsend, Wash., to Key West, Fla., to Lisbon, Portugal, and Stuttgart, Germany.
-He teaches creative writing at UNO and is a bookseller and owner of the Dundee Book Company.
+He is a resident assistant professor at Creighton University and is a bookseller and owner of the Dundee Book Company.